20kdc/c3ds-projects/tob/Formats/Creature_History_Blob.md

 Strings are encoded here with an int-length-prefix followed by that many bytes, without null terminators.
 Monikers, user IDs, world IDs (...) are strings.

+## User Text Updates

+* string userText
+    * 7 lines, each up to about ~124 characters, so 896 is a good limit.
+* int index
+    * The "solid index" of the event to which this update is associated.